eR-Biostat/Courses/Core -1/Linear Models/Slides/README.md

 * Transformations
 * Model diagnostic

-Data for the examples and illustration and either available in R or in the data repository.
+Data for the examples and illustrations are either available in R or in the data repository.